Ginseng Strip 2002

 "Ginseng Strip 2002" is a song by Swedish rapper Yung Lean from his first EP, Lavender EP (2013).
-It was produced by Yung Gud.
+It was released as a single on January 19, 2013 and produced by Yung Gud.
 The song's music video went viral in 2013, leading to Lean's rise to fame and the wider popularization of cloud rap and later SoundCloud rap.

 In 2022, the song garnered renewed popularity through the video-sharing app TikTok, where it became the most streamed song on the platform, globally that year, as well as charting at number 47 on the Billboard Global 200 for the first time.

 Background

 Yung Lean accredited the title "Ginseng Strip 2002" to spontaneity, stating: "we wanted something with 2002, and ginseng, the tea".
 Additionally, Arizona iced tea and early 2000s nostalgia became aesthetic hall markers for Yung Lean's early music.
 In 2014, Vice interviewed Lean on the trend, he stated:

 It started out as an anti-movement.
 A couple of years ago a bunch of young rappers came up, like Joey Bada$$, a bunch of those guys.
 They were all repping the 1990s. [...]
 We started saying 2002 and 2003 because those years look good if you write them down.
-They’re aesthetically pleasing.
+They're aesthetically pleasing.

 Music and sample

 In 2014, producer Yung Gud described the process of recording the single, stating: "'Ginseng Strip 2002' was just a sound check — he [Yung Lean] was just checking to see if the microphone was working."
 Followed by Gud stating, "the first idea is always the best one."
-The song sees Lean drawing influence from rapper Lil B while rapping abstract verses related to sex, drugs and sensitive content, including having oral sex with a cocaine addict that looks like Zooey Deschanel.
+According to Vice, the song sees Lean drawing influence from rapper Lil B and talking "about getting dome from a crackhead who looks like Zooey Deschanel".

-The song was built on a chopped sample loop titled “Loop 61” by Japanese beatmaker DÉ DÉ MOUSE, who constructed the main loop using the Heart of Asia sample library, a 1995 release by Spectrasonics, and later added backing melodies.
-Producer Yung Gud added trap-based instrumentation and slowed down DÉ DÉ MOUSE's sample loop.
+The song was built on a chopped sample loop titled "Loop 61" by Japanese beatmaker De De Mouse, who constructed the main loop using the Heart of Asia sample library, a 1995 release by Spectrasonics, and later added backing melodies.
+Producer Yung Gud added trap-based instrumentation and slowed down De De Mouse's sample loop.
 The final beat was made in around 5–10 minutes.
-The original loop had been released through the Los Angeles-based record label Dublab as part of their open-source project INTO INFINITY.
+The original loop had been released through the Los Angeles-based record label Dublab as part of their open-source project Into Infinity.
 The project invited 108 producers to contribute eight-second loops with any ambiance, tonality, or texture, resulting in a collection of 279 loops released under a Creative Commons Attribution-Noncommercial license.

 It is likely the track was produced in Ableton Live 9.
 In a 2014 interview with Red Bull Music Academy, Yung Gud described his early use of GarageBand and Fruity Loops before settling on Ableton as his primary production software.